edward852/docker/base/README.md

-Container images with xfce4 ui, vnc server(noVNC as well).
+Container images with xfce4 ui, vnc server(noVNC as well), firefox.
-Both uid and gid mapped using gosu at run stage.
+Uid and gid mapping via gosu at run stage.

 # RUN
 Use `-e <key>=<val>` or `--env-file <env file>` to override environment variables